roboticslab-uc3m/legacy-teo-gazebo/README.md

-# teo-gazebo
+# legacy-teo-gazebo

-This repository contains the needed files to run an stand-alone simulation of the UC3M humanoid robot teo.
+This repository contains the needed files to run an stand-alone simulation of the UC3M humanoid robot teo. (legacy code)

 ## Dependencies